 Things to Note

 I grow and dry my own calendula flowers, but you can purchase high quality ones from either Mountain Rose Herbs. (<–This is an affiliate link.
 If you click & make a purchase, I earn a small commission for sending a customer their way.
 This helps support the blog & lets me keep doing what I do.
 Thank you!)

 A special note about pink eye (conjunctivitis): There are two types of pink eye, viral and bacterial.
 A good indicator of which is which is discharge.
 In viral conjunctivitis, your eye is watery with clear, thin discharge.
 In bacterial conjunctivitis, your eye will have a thick, green or yellow discharge.
 While the viral version can clear up on its own, it’s commonly recommended that you see a doctor for treatment if you have bacterial pink eye.
 If in doubt, ask your doctor or naturopath.

 **If you are diabetic, have chronic health problems that affect your eyes, have severe pain or colored discharge from your eyes, seek the advice of a medical professional.
 Nothing in this post is to be construed as medical advice, but simply a retelling of an old fashioned home remedy that I’ve used successfully for my family.

-If you enjoyed reading about ways to use calendula tea, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.
+If you enjoyed reading about ways to use calendula tea, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, 2 to 3 times a month.
 (No spam ever, unsubscribe at any time.)

 If you like the projects on my site, you’ll love my book – 101 Easy Homemade Products for Your Skin, Health & Home!